 If the court is satisfied with the efforts made and qualification, then it will, in effect, sell the freehold to the tenants in the landlord's absence.
-This is subject to application to the Leasehold Valuation Tribunal for determination of the price.
+This is subject to application to the First-tier Tribunal (Property Chamber) for determination of the price.

 After the service of the Initial Notice the landlord is entitled to require evidence of the participating tenants' title to their flats.